TarnavskyAndrew/my_python_projects/README.md

 ### How it works:

 1. Loads contacts from `contacts.txt`
-2. After exit (exit or close command), the bot automatically saves all changes to contacts.txt.
+2. After exit (exit or close command), the bot automatically saves all changes to `contacts.txt`.
 3. All data is stored as dictionary: